ffreemt/ptextpad-electron/README.md

 ```

 ## What is `ptextpad`
 `ptextpad` is a parallel text editor intended for editing two texts in a two-column manner. `ptextpad` incorperates some automatic alignment engines (currently just `ezbee` for Chinese-English texts).

 ## TODOs
 `ptextpad-el` currently just has `ezbee` automatic alignment support that replies on a remote server.
 Supports for `dzbee`, `debee` and `mlbee` along with a possible local server are in plan phase.
-Install packages for Linux/macOs will be provided later on.
+Installation packages for Linux/macOs will be provided later on.
 Stay tuned.

-Additonal funcitons and `Keyboard shortcuts` for moving a cell up/down will be implemented. `Shortcuts` for other convenient editing such as `spliting/combining` will also be implemented if feasible.
+Additonal functions and `Keyboard shortcuts` for moving a cell up/down will be implemented. `Shortcuts` for other convenient editing such as `splitting/combining` will also be implemented if feasible.

 ## Debug